top of page

 ABOUT the AUTHOR

-Sara is the wolf ma poet, living in Ontario with her family from the traditional territory of the Chippewa, Ojibwa and Potawatomi Peoples.
+Sara is the wolf ma poet, living in Ontario with her family on the traditional territory of the Chippewa, Ojibwa and Potawatomi Peoples.

 She has published her first collection of poetry to unearth the intrinsic connection between women and nature in her book Elemental Magic, poetic chapters of wild self love (2020), inviting readers to know a closer presence of love, belonging and identity behind the veil of cultural expectations, illuminating the intrinsic connection and communication that transcends and transforms from being close with the elements and the mystery of life.

-Sara is also a teacher, holds a double honours degree in sociology and law, and enjoys building community outside the classroom by facilitating writing circles for women and children.
+Sara holds a bachelor of education and a double honours degree in sociology and law.
+She enjoys building community outside the classroom by facilitating writing circles for women (writing wildflowers, a woman's poetry circle) and children (WILD HOME, young poets).

 An earth child above all else, Sara enjoys hiking, canoeing, snowshoeing and cross country skiing with her wolf pack.
-She can be found under the sky of moon and constellations, dancing through wildflowers with the sun and listening to trees + river.
+She can be found dreaming under the constellations, dancing with wildflowers and listening beside the river and within the forests.

 Sara's newest creative project Poet Tree for the wild, is passionately driven by our natural connection to "the poetry of earth" (John Keats, 1883).